alephium/www/src/content/news/results-of-the-design-contest-all-things-leman-2513b608bdc3/index.md

 The winning design is already featured in Alephium’s SWALPH shop!

 THE RESULTS ARE IN!
-Alephium invited its community to a design contest to celebrate the <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" data-href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a">Leman Network Upgrade activation</a>!
+Alephium invited its community to a design contest to celebrate the <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" >Leman Network Upgrade activation</a>!
 The community answered the call and came up with some fantastic entries.

 ### Creative sparks ignited!